gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

     salt-call --local state.sls nginx.package

 Easy to understand right?
-We're simply replacing the directory (``/``) with a dot and remove the extension.
+We're simply replacing the directory (``/``) with a dot and removing the extension.

 Writing Your First Top File
 ===========================